yahoo/panoptes-stream/docs/config_etcd.md

 ```

 #### Device Options
-The device options are shared configuration between all of devices. the device overlapped configuration is priority, it means a device configured options are preferred to global device options.
+The device options are shared configuration between all of the devices. the device overlapped configuration is priority, it means a device configured options are preferred to global device options.

 Example Device Options configuration: